Hip-Hop Went From the Streets of New York City to Groundbreaking Exhibits

 Over 60 Blogger visiting the cultural expressions of hip-hop at the Baltimore Museum of Art

 Hip-hop is more than baggy jeans, big gold chains, and sneakers.
 The BMA exhibit showcases so much more.
-The innovative exhibition opened on April 5 and closed on July 16 with more than 90 works of art.
+The innovative exhibition, which opened on April 5 and closed on July 16, featured more than 90 works of art.
 The $15 timed entry ticket gave you access to hip-hop’s influence over five decades.

 Inside the Baltimore Museum of Art exploring the 50 years of Hip-Hop Exhibit